DataCraftsmanAU/DataCraftsmanAU/README.md

 ### Hi there 👋

-My Name is Michael Jennings, I am an Australian Data Engineer.
+My Name is Michael Jennings, I am an Australian Data Solution Architect.

 <!--
 **MichaelJenningsAI/MichaelJenningsAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.